 Conduct your online research carefully as the availability, quality, and cost of services vary widely.
 This is particularly true for schools designed for students with autism.
 Importantly, consider what environment will help your teen feel most comfortable while providing the level of support she’s likely to need.

 For some teens, it helps to start by visiting a nearby college.
 There she can become familiar with a campus atmosphere.
 Include time for lunch in the cafeteria.
 Most colleges offer tours.

-A good source of information on postsecondary education for students with developmental disabilities is ThinkCollege.net.
+ThinkCollege.net is a good source of information on postsecondary education for students with developmental disabilities.
 I also like the Navigating College, a handbook by the Autistic Self-Advocacy Network.
-(Follow the link for free download.)
 It’s written by individuals with autism for college students with autism.
 It contains a wealth of information.

 I recently asked a university student with autism if he had any words of advice to share with the parents of teens on the spectrum.
 After a thoughtful moment of silence he said, “Yes, tell them that life only gets better!”